In China, the Devil doesn't wear Prada

 “As for brands, I don’t like those known by the majority, such as Burberry, Gucci, LV.
 Personally speaking, LV or Gucci are a little out of fashion.”

-Other luxury brands that are doing well in China include jeweller Tiffany & Co., which has benefitted from the rising demand for diamonds among couples, Burberry Group Plc and leather goods maker Coach.
+Other luxury brands that are doing well in China include jeweler Tiffany & Co., which has benefitted from the rising demand for diamonds among couples, Burberry Group Plc and leather goods maker Coach.

 Investors sensing the shift in China’s luxury market have also helped propel Prada’s shares 8 percent higher so far this year, beating a 2 percent gain for the benchmark index.